idimitrakopoulos/illuminOS/README.md

 * Allows the user to take control of the on-board LEDs and blink them with any pattern and delay
 * Automated installation on the mirocontroller (see installation section using `mpfshell`)
 * Filesystem formatter cleans up your microcontroller - no need to reflash it
+* Send (Insta)Push notifications to your mobile phone straight from your microcontroller
 * Can be configured for any microcontroller (out of the box support for `NodeMCU`)
 * Simple logging functionality
 * Ability to read .properties files for configuration